Code-Institute-Submissions/dhruv2102-MS1/README.md

 ## WireFrames

-We used Balsamiq to generate wirefrae a rough layout of the images
+We used Balsamiq to generate wireframe a rough layout of the images
 1. Home page
     - ![Home page wireframe](assets/images/wireframe/home.JPG)